A brand new method that takes allergy diagnosis to a far superior level.

 A New Metabolic Organ: “Intestinal Microbiota”

-Since the moment which we have born there are many microorganisms accompanying us in our body.
+/in SCIENTIFIC BULLETINSSince the moment which we have born there are many microorganisms accompanying us in our body.
 The human body contains a microbial population, mostly bacteria, including fungi, viruses and protozoa.
 Bacteria are generally known as disease-causing pathogens.
 However, humans live in a symbiotic balance with bacteria.
 It should not be forgotten that we need bacteria and their beneficial effects to stay healthy.

 Many different microbial populations reside in the human body, mostly bacteria, including fungi, viruses, and protozoa.
 This population contains 10 times more microbial cells than human cells and 150 times more genes than the human genome.
 This ecological community formed by commensal, symbiotic and pathogenic microorganisms that share our body is called “microbiota”.
 “Microbiome” is defined as the total genome of microorganisms living in this environment.
 (1)